top of page

 Jonny talks about patience a lot too.
 As he has said, “I’ve had a lot of practice waiting and just being okay with ‘it’s coming soon.’”
 Waiting is frustrating, yet it can also be peaceful.

 My everyday routines of cleaning, cooking, helping him with therapy exercises, or to move around the house mean he must pause and wait.
-Even small things, like adjusting the temperature of the shower water, require him to communicate the ask (an effort that can be hard for him).
+Even small things, like adjusting shower temperature, require him to communicate the ask (an effort that can be hard for him).
 Getting out the door, into the car, or adjusted in his wheelchair all take time.

-Most of the time he meets these waits with grace, though sometimes not.
+Many of these waits are met with grace, though not without difficulty.
 And yet, he still notices the small gifts along the way: moments of care, comfort, connection, and the excitement of an adventure ahead.
 Patience, for him, is real.
 It’s not passive, it’s practiced.
 Sometimes challenging, sometimes quiet, sometimes ordinary, and sometimes profound.
 It shapes his days and allows him to participate in life, even when he cannot control the pace.

 As Jonny has said, “Time is relentlessly persistent.”
 He’s learning to make peace with that persistence and to find a kind of calm inside the waiting.